simulogics/prosperousuniverse-docs/content/wiki/planetary-projects/_index.md

 ﻿---
-title: "6. 行星项目"
+title: "Planetary Projects"
-date: 2018-09-18T17:13:49+02:00
+date: 2026-05-19T16:24:00+02:00
 weight: 10
 ---

-{{% notice note %}}
-This guide is also partly available in video format. __Click below to watch the video or scroll down for the written version.__
-{{% /notice %}}

-{{< youtube dtXVowBEvfQ >}}

 ## Introduction

 Planetary projects are collectively erected and maintained structures that provide a bonus or service to the inhabitants of a planet.
-If projects are present on a planet, they will be listed under “Infrastructure” in the `PLI` as well as the `PPS` command (accessible at the top of the `PLI` command).
+If projects are present on a planet, they will be listed under "Planetary Projects" in the `PLI` as well as the `PPS` command (accessible at the top of the `PLI` command).

 ![PP button](pp-button.png)